Thursday, August 2, 2018

 Bagel with tuna with sauteed peppers

 Compared to a plain bagel from Walmart or Starbucks, Mr. Bagel's bagels are thicker, crunchier, and tastier.
-For people who are lucky enough to live near Mr. Bagel, they can place an order through an online food delivery service known as PedidosYa, which will deliver the bagel right to the person's doorstep.
-Mr. Bagel also conforms to the Jewish dietary regulations, so if you're looking for Kosher, then you're in luck.
+For those lucky enough to live near Mr. Bagel, you can place an order through an online food delivery service called PedidosYa, which will bring the bagel right to your doorstep.
+Mr. Bagel also follows Jewish dietary regulations, so if you're looking for kosher options, you're in luck.

-As far as the seating arrangements go, there are no individual tables inside Mr. Bagel, but they do have two bar-style tables with stool chairs along the wall and glass window, which is great right now because it's still winter here in Argentina, and most people don't want to eat outside when it's cold.
-But they do offer outdoor seating as well, which is where we sat.
+As for seating, Mr. Bagel doesn't have individual tables inside, but they do offer two bar-style tables with stool chairs along the wall and glass window.
+This setup works well, especially during Argentina's winter when most people prefer not to sit outside in the cold.
+However, they do provide outdoor seating as well, which is where we chose to sit.

-Mr. Bagel also sells donuts, which they call donas here in Argentina.
-Unfortunately, they had sold out when we got there in the afternoon.
-So, the server recommended we come in the morning to get our donut fix.
-So, I will definitely be coming back to sample their donuts in the near future, especially since they have such an amazing schedule, and fortunately, they don't adhere to the Argentine siesta).
+Mr. Bagel also sells donuts (called donas here in Argentina).
+Unfortunately, they had sold out by the time we arrived in the afternoon.
+The server recommended coming in the morning to get our donut fix.
+So, I'll definitely be back soon to try their donuts, especially since their schedule is pretty accommodating.
+Thankfully, they don't follow the typical Argentine siesta hours.

 • Monday: 10:00 AM - 11:00 PM